That Dáil Éireann:

 There are other job activation schemes that are community-based and reputable long-standing schemes.
 The Minister's amendment states that the funding and staffing for the local employment service offices have been maintained.
 Again, the Minister misses the actual issue.
 The number of referrals has not been maintained.
 The numbers are down throughout the State.

 Those working in the local employment services could tell the Minister that supporting the motion would not mean that the long-term unemployed will suddenly miss out on the opportunity to source employment.
-Schemes run by the local employment service, adult guidance service, jobs clubs and community employment organisations are precisely the schemes that brought us to full employment during the Celtic tiger era, long before JobPath every came into existence.
+Schemes run by the local employment service, adult guidance service, jobs clubs and community employment organisations are precisely the schemes that brought us to full employment during the Celtic tiger era, long before JobPath even came into existence.
 They were the success stories, but the Minister has bypassed them to line the pockets of Turas Nua and Seetec to the tune of over €160 million.

 The motion is not about calling for JobPath to be cancelled; it is calling for an end to the referrals to JobPath and an end to the mandatory nature of the scheme.
 Why the Minister decided to release a press statement based on the cancellation or suspension of JobPath, which is mentioned nowhere in the motion, is completely beyond me.
 It begs the question as to whether she actually read the motion.